-Each element~$s$ of~$S$ correspond to a coset of~$\Pi$ in~$\Z^3$, a ``slice''.
+Each element~$s$ of~$S$ corresponds to a coset of~$\Pi$ in~$\Z^3$, a ``slice''.
 The restriction of~$Q$ on the real affine (hyper)surface through~$s$, written in any affine basis of~$s$, is a quadratic polynomial~$P_s$ of the kind studied in next section: it is positive, and integer valued on~$s$.
-We partition the integers solutions of~$Q=n$ according to the slices and get
+We partition integer solutions of~$Q=n$ according to the slices and obtain

 We bound the number of slices with non zero~$r(P_s,n)$.
 Every slice~$s$ containing a solution of~$Q=n$ will be, as an element of~$S$, of norm at most~$n$.
 The number of elements of norm at most~$n$ in the rank one euclidean lattice~$S$ is~$1+2\left\lfloor\left.\sqrt{n}\middle/{} \covol(S)\right.\right\rfloor$ elements.
 The first term~$1$ corresponds to the origin coset~$s=\Pi$ of norm~$0$.